Network Security Monitoring

 MDM platforms also give complete oversight of all the devices under network, allowing them to see who’s up to date and who is not; making this process significantly easier and providing full visibility.

-Access controls are a fundamental aspect of information security and concern the question of who should have access to what.
+Access controls are a fundamental aspect of information and network security by consistently asking the question of who should have access to what.

 The benefit of this is that data is handled only by those who need it, and this reduces the number of vulnerabilities and the attack surface by a large degree.